shilat2132/fitMe/README.md

 - API routes are defined in the `server/routes` directory.
 - The frontend is located in the `client` directory.

-# Training Schedule Management System

-A full-stack web application for managing training schedules.
-The system allows trainers and managers to efficiently create and update schedules, manage workout types, and oversee user interactions.
-The backend handles authentication, data storage, and role-based access control, while the frontend provides an intuitive interface for managing schedules.

-## Features
-- Schedule creation and management
-- Role-based access control (Managers & Trainers)
-- Authentication system
-- User-friendly interface for managing schedules
-- Data persistence with MongoDB

 ## Installation & Setup
 ### Prerequisites